farsenyev/rsschool-cv/cv.md

 ## About myself

-Now i am third-year student in The Bonch-Bruevich Saint Petersburg State University of Telecommunications.
-I love to code and to dance.
-My core strangths are hardworking and presistance.
-I am really iterested in web and ai, in my opinion our present and future deeply depends on information and its perfomance.
-Unfortunately, i have not participated in any projects yet, but i want to start working in these direction as soon as posible
+I haven't participated in any projects yet, but i want to start working in these direction as soon as posible.
+Now i'm third-year student.
+I'm really iterested in web and ai, in my opinion our present and future deeply depends on information and its perfomance.

 ## Skills